rafaqz/citation.vim/README.md

 #### Open files or show info from any source

-This autocomand set Control-o to open files and Control-i to show info
+This autocomand sets Control-o to open files and Control-i to show info

 ```vimscript
 autocmd FileType unite call s:unite_my_settings()